-An employer must provide social and health insurance for employees employed under a contract of employment and must withhold premium payments each month as required by law.
-The employer shall open social and health insurance record books for each employee when the contract of employment is established and maintain records of monthly social, health insurance withholding and related fees in accordance with applicable regulations.
+An employer must provide social and health insurance for employees employed under a contract of employment.
+The employer must also withhold premium payments each month as required by law.
+The employer will open social and health insurance record books for each employee when the contract of employment is established and maintain records of monthly social, health insurance withholding and related fees.
+This must be done in accordance with all applicable regulations.

-Participation is mandatory for all Mongolian citizens, foreigners and stateless persons employed within the territory of Mongolia.
+Participation is compulsory for all Mongolian citizens, foreigners and stateless persons employed within the territory of Mongolia.

-- Additional pay for working overtime or on weekly rest days: If an employee works on a public holiday and is not given another day off from work for each such day, he or she shall receive compensation for such work at double rate of his or her average compensation.
+- If an employee works on a public holiday and is not given another day off from work for each such day, he or she shall receive compensation for such work at twice his or her average compensation.

-- If an employee works overtime or on weekly rest days and has not been given another rest day for each such day, he or she shall receive compensation for such work in an amount equal to at least one and one-half times his or her average compensation.
+- If an employee works overtime on workdays and weekends and has not been given another rest day for each such day, he or she shall receive compensation for such work in an amount equal to at least 1.5 times his or her average compensation.

-- If an employee works during night hours and is not given equivalent periods of rest during normal business hours, he or she shall receive extra compensation in accordance with the provisions of applicable collective and contract of employments.
+- If an employee works during night hours and is not given equivalent periods of rest during normal business hours, he or she shall receive 1.2 times extra compensation in accordance with the provisions of the applicable collective and contract of employment.

 Idle Time Compensation

 - If an employee, through no fault of his or her own, cannot be transferred to another job during a period of idle time with respect to the employer’s business, he or she will receive compensation in an amount specified in the applicable collective agreement.

 - The idle time compensation determined by the collective agreement must be equal to at least 60% of the employee’s basic compensation.
 This amount cannot be less than the minimum compensation payable for the job description.

 - If the idle time is caused by actions of the employee, he or she will not be entitled to receive any idle time compensation.